-Before you can register for classes you must submit together:
+Before you can attend classes you must submit:

 Documentation must be in English, state the name and other information sufficient to identify the individual who received the required vaccination, state the month, date and year the vaccine was administered.

 To submit the requirement form and supporting documents, follow the instructions below: